List of special elections to the California State Assembly

 Special elections to the California State Assembly are called by the Governor of California when a vacancy arises within the State Assembly.
 Special elections are conducted in two rounds.
 The first round is an open primary.
 The second round is cancelled if one of the candidates receives more than 50% of the vote in the first round.
 Prior to 2012, the top vote getter from each party in the first round would advance to the second round.
-Since the passage of Proposition 14 in 2010 (which became effective 2012), the top two vote getters in the first round, regardless of party, advance to the second round.
+Since the enactment of Proposition 14 in 2010 (which became effective 2012), the top two vote getters in the first round, regardless of party, advance to the second round.

 Recall elections, the process by which voters petition for the removal of an elected official, are also included.

 List of special elections

 The dates listed are the second round unless a winner is determined in the primary round (when a candidate receives more than 50% of the vote).